What is Speculative Fiction?

 According the MIT Technology Review, ideas from science fiction in particular have inspired many technological advances, and science fiction is increasingly referenced in computer research settings as artificial intelligence develops.
 Researchers suspect that this data exemplifies only a small fraction of the impact that science fiction has on developing technologies.

 Why Do We Love Speculative Worlds?

-Speculative fiction can also be an ideal way to explore problems in the modern world that is made safe by being dressed in fantastical trappings.
-Many speculate "The Lord of the Rings" was modeled on the conflicts of World War I. George Orwell's "1984" was set in a dystopian future of total government surveillance and control.
-It's very common for post-apocalyptic fiction to explore ecological issues or man’s reliance on technology and the possible repercussions if there were ever a catastrophic failure.
+Speculative fiction can also be an ideal way to explore problems in the modern world that are made safe by being dressed in fantastical trappings.
+For example, it’s common for post-apocalyptic fiction to explore ecological issues or man’s reliance on technology and the possible repercussions if there were ever a catastrophic failure.
 By creating a made-up world, writers can address what may be controversial themes in a way that is less personal or less threatening to readers.

 Explore more content like this article

 SNHU is a nonprofit, accredited university with a mission to make high-quality education more accessible and affordable for everyone.